-How To Make Homemade Garbage Disposal Cleaning Tabs
+How To Make Homemade Garbage Disposal Cleaner Tabs

-I picked up the smallest size to keep my garbage disposal cleaning tabs in, but I'm planning to go back to buy several of the largest size for my countertop flour and sugar storage.
-I adore my giant 2-gallon Anchor Hocking Heritage Hill storage jars, but I was dismayed to find a couple of ants swimming in my flour last week.
-We have an ant problem every spring, and I really need storage jars with a silicone seal -- which these BGH jars have.
+I picked up the smallest size to keep my garbage disposal cleaning tabs in, but I’m planning to go back to buy several of the largest size for my countertop flour and sugar storage.
+I adore my giant 2-gallon storage jars, but I was not pleased to find a couple of ants swimming in my flour last week.
+We have an ant problem every spring, and I really need storage jars with a silicone seal — which these BGH jars have.

 The base of these garbage disposal cleaning tabs starts with baking soda and salt.
 You’ll want to stir them together in a large bowl to eliminate any clumps.